 So, learn your prospect’s motive and then keep digging until you discover the main underlying reason.
 Not only will this help you communicate with the prospect, but it’ll also help you effectively deliver a pitch for the solution they’re actually searching for.

 5. Know Your Audience

 Find out whether you’re with a decision maker or not.
-Not every prospect you talk to will necessarily be a decision maker.
+Not every prospect you talk to will be a decision-maker.